elf11/elf11.github.io/_posts/2015-06-23-principal-component-analysis.md

 We are going to examine 3 data sets, all of them collected from broadbandmap.gov site.
 The data sets offer information about broad-band internet connection (the first data set) in the counties from the New England Region states (there are 67 counties in the 6 New England States - Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.), the demographics data for the same counties, and the third data set will be a combination of the first data sets, with information for each county that will comprise of broadband internet and demographics (basically we join the two data sets on the county id).

 The broadband internet connection data set has around 118 dimensions, for obvious reason it would be impossible to see any trends in this data set.
-The data set can be seen link: https://github.com/elf11/Outreachy-Mlab/blob/master/code/broad_sum.csv, it has information about upload and download speed, wireless and wireline internet connection (and specific speeds for those as well as the percentage of population that has such a connection).
+The data set can be seen `link: https://github.com/elf11/Outreachy-Mlab/blob/master/code/broad_sum.csv` , it has information about upload and download speed, wireless and wireline internet connection (and specific speeds for those as well as the percentage of population that has such a connection).

 To make sense of the data and see if there are any trends that are not obvious by looking at the data we could use a series of bivariate plots (scatter diagrams) and analyse these to determine any relationship between variables.
 But, typically the number of such plots is O(n^2), where n is the number of variables.
 Clearly, this is not feasible.
 But, we can use PCA to perform such an analysis simultaneously.